SaintsSec/Navi/README.md

 ## ✨ **Key Features of Navi v0.6.5**

-- **Upgraded Navi Shell** - The shell can now execute system commands, without breaking the flow of conversation.
-See more below!
-- **Navi chips Upgrade** - The new alias variable within the custom scripts allow for Navi to execute scripts right from the chat.
-Once again not disrupting the flow.
+- **Navi3b** - The first iteration of our local AI system.
+Currently running Llama3.2-3b with ollama in the background.
+- **Streamlined 3b install** - The install process is included the first time you launch navi (from edge currently) `navi --edge`
+- **Navi chips Upgrade** - The chips system has been upgraded yet again with some qol, as well as a chip creator + template
-- **Chip Creators Guide** - We are in the process of streamlining documentation on making custom chips.
+- **Chip Creators Guide** - The chip documentation has been updated to reflect recent changes to the sytem.
-- **Navi Nmap Chip** - We moved the Nmap Script over to being its own chip.
 - **Wiki Re-write** - With new power comes new documentation
-- **Llama3.2 Integration** - We are running Meta's Llama AI on the backend.
-- **[Navi Mind](https://github.com/SaintsSec/Navi-Mind)** - Planning phase of the first Navi AI Model we are calling *Navi Mind*.
-- **[Navi Public Training](https://github.com/SaintsSec/Navi-Training)** - We want to be transparent about the data going into Navi.
-So we are building out a whole repo just for that.

 ### **Work In Progress**